NikoIcardo/Sight-Seeing/README.md

 # SightSeeing.com
 *Please note that the name is not an actual live site at the moment.*

-Portions of the project were written by Max the instructor of the site.
-However, a majority of the code was written following the course lessons.
-Each file written by me will contain my name at the top in comments.

 A social network project built following Maximilian Schwarzmüller's MERN Fullstack Course